RoeiArpaly/llms-pii-leakage/data_manipulation/defenses/README.md

 #### 2) Separator Removal

 ##### Description
-The separator removal defense is a technique that removes separators from the content.
+The separator removal defense is a technique that removes separators from the content.<br>
 Unsupported separators are replaced with '-' and consecutive separators are replaced with a single separator.

 ##### Example